smwesten-usgs/swb2/doc_src/pages/index.md

 some GIS preprocessing will be needed to ensure that SWB can separate inactive cells from those with missing values.
-A strategy might be to convert active-cell missing values to an extremely large positive number, then use SWB’s control file directives to find these values and convert them to appropriate values.
+A strategy might be to convert active-cell missing values to an extremely large positive number, then use SWB's control file directives to find these values and convert them to appropriate values.

 # References Cited